Home

 The FDA approves a number of medications to help in the treatment of drink addiction yet they are all far from a 'magic pill':

 There are various people who make claims that they have discovered a cure for alcoholism.
+They believe that no matter how serious the problem might seem, a lot of people with an alcohol use disorder could benefit from some kind of treatment.

 Some of these cures do work, there are many examples of people who have managed to give up alcohol or go back to moderate drinking and the statistics seem to back them up.